zcash/halo2/book/src/protocol.md

 \end{array}
 $$

-As shown in [[GT20]]((https://eprint.iacr.org/2020/1351)) (Theorem 1) state restoration soundness is tightly related to soundness after applying the Fiat-Shamir transformation.
+As shown in [[GT20]](https://eprint.iacr.org/2020/1351) (Theorem 1) state restoration soundness is tightly related to soundness after applying the Fiat–Shamir transformation.

 #### Knowledge Soundness

-We will show that our protocol satisfies a strengthened notion of knowledge soundness known as _witness extended emulation_.
+We will show that our protocol satisfies a strengthened notion of knowledge soundness known as _witness-extended emulation_.
 Informally, this notion states that for any successful prover algorithm there exists an efficient _emulator_ that can extract a witness from it by rewinding it and supplying it with fresh randomness.

-However, we must slightly adjust our definition of witness extended emulation to account for the fact that our provers are state restoration provers and can rewind the verifier.
+However, we must slightly adjust our definition of witness-extended emulation to account for the fact that our provers are state restoration provers and can rewind the verifier.
 Further, to avoid the need for rewinding the state restoration prover during witness extraction we study our protocol in the